paradite/Graphpedia/README.md

 <!-- TODO: -->
 Top 10 Hot Search

-Data mining
-	- From stackoverflow
-	- Parse the result

 User account management
 	- Need to implement admin functions (delete or review proposed edits)

-Abstraction of types
-	- Abstraction at parsing

 Allow user to search a pair of terms
+	- Done with rough UI

 Change viz lines to straight lines

 Add category label for generic categories

 Merge terms if same name
+	- Gave up for now

+Abstraction of types
+	- Abstraction at parsing
+	- Gave up for now
 <!-- UI:  -->
 Display number of terms on main page